michaelairola/google-trends-cli/README.md

 | time     | `TIME_RANGES.PAST_7_DAYS` | string  | Time range to query for.
 All Time range values are located [here](/docs/time_ranges.md)| `TIME_RANGES.CUSTOM("11/24/20", "12/24/20")` |
 | category | `CATEGORIES.ALL`        | string  | Category to query for.
 All category values allowed are located [here](/docs/categories.md) | `CATEGORIES.ARTS_ENTERTAINMENT` |
 | error    | undefined               | string  | error if query is malformed or unauthorized.
 If query is authorized, error is undefined. | "The server cannot process the request because it is malformed." |

-## 3) `getTimeline()`
-  The return value of this method is a widget that is used for requesting the data, with an error or data key appended to it.
-If the request is invalid, the error property will be filled, otherwise the response data will be placed in the data field.

----

-# WIP Reminder
-Please keep in mind that this is in the early stages of development, as I have not been able to implement the geo or related searches data part of the Google Trends Api.
-It shouldn't be too hard though! send a PR if you feel like you can handle it